steam-bell-92/Unmasking_Team_Rocket/README.md

 ## 🎯 Objective

-- Build a binary classifier to detect threat-like behavior (here setect presence of Team Rocket Member)
+- Build a binary classifier to detect threat-like behavior (here detect presence of Team Rocket Member)
 - Tackle an imbalanced dataset (82:18 non-threat to threat)
 - Use models like Random Forest and XGBoost
 - Evaluate using accuracy, precision, recall, and ROC-AUC